By Michael Lanza

 In July 2017, I took a wonderful, nine-day trek on the Tour du Mont Blanc with my family and eight other friends and relatives—including my 80-year-old mom—and we were blown away by the scenery and the cultural and gastronomical experience.
 Scroll through my photos below for a window into the awesome character of this trail.

 Here’s another reason for the enormous popularity of the TMB: the abundance of scenic mountain towns and villages, as well as the availability of public transportation and private transports at numerous points along the route, allowing hikers to customize their trek, choosing which sections to hike depending on difficulty, weather, and how they feel.

 We spent three of our eight nights on the TMB in mountain huts with views of towering peaks and heavily crevassed glaciers.
 But we spent the majority of our nights in comfortable hotel rooms in towns along the trek, enjoying delicious dinners with wine or beer every evening.

 But even those in our party who only hiked selected sections still enjoyed some of the TMB’s best mountain scenery, which the photo gallery below demonstrates.
-Scroll below the photo gallery to find the link to my full feature story about the Tour du Mont Blanc.
+Scroll below the photo gallery for the link to my full feature story about trekking the Tour du Mont Blanc.